Here’s the Deal

-Google compresses all photos (to JPEG, medium quality) AND caps the max resolution at 16 MP (without paying an industry-high $10/month for a terabyte of storage), which rules out RAW uploads for any of the current name-brand DSLR cameras and up to 8 out of 10 most highly-rated point-and-shoots (DSLRs range from 20 to 50 MP right now, mid-2017; per PC Magazine's 2017 top P&S roundup, Canon and Panasonic sell 12.8MP cameras but the rest are 16-24MP; unknown if the camera maker's approximation of 16MP meets or exceeds Google's limit).
+Google compresses all photos (to JPEG, medium quality) AND caps the max resolution at 16 MP (without paying for a storage plan), which rules out RAW uploads for any of the current name-brand DSLR cameras and up to 8 out of 10 most highly-rated point-and-shoots (DSLRs range from 20 to 50 MP right now, mid-2017; per PC Magazine's 2017 top P&S roundup, Canon and Panasonic sell 12.8MP cameras but the rest are 16-24MP; unknown if the camera maker's approximation of 16MP meets or exceeds Google's limit).
 See More

 Google offers unlimited storage for any images under 16MP (~4.6MB).
 This is large enough for just about any 'regular' image (most phones and even dedicated cameras capture pictures less than 16MP).
 If pictures are over 16MP, then they can still be added, however they will count towards your Google Drive storage (5GB is free, but this storage is the total across all of Google's services including Docs, Sheets, Gmail, Google Photos and more).
 See More